mikenewbuild/mikefallows/posts/making-this-website.md

 ---
 draft: false
+date: 2021-07-11
+layout: layouts/post.njk
 title: Making this website
 description: The process and decisions behind this site.
-date: 2021-07-11
 tags:
+- the web
-  - the web, eleventy
+- eleventy
-layout: layouts/post.njk
 ---
 I have planned to have a personal site for a long time and in this (my first!) post I'm going to cover how I selected the technology used to build this site and why.